JackDanHollister/claude-session-manager/CONTRIBUTING.md

-# Contributing to Claude Project Management System
+# Contributing to Claude Session Manager

 Thank you for your interest in contributing!
 This project aims to improve AI-human collaboration workflows.